braver/isotope-ui/README.md

 - Roboto - the new font for Android (by Christian Robertson)
 - Source Sans Pro - Adobe's UI font also used in Brackets (by Paul D. Hunt)
 - Ubuntu - Ubuntu's system font (by Dalton Maag)
+- System default - Attempts to match your OS using this stack: 'Helvetica Neue', 'Segoe UI', Ubuntu, Cantarell, sans-serif

 ## Plans